Seriously Fudgy Homemade Brownies

 - Preheat the oven to 350°F (177°C) and grease a 9x13 inch pan or line with aluminum foil or parchment paper, leaving an overhang on the sides to lift the finished brownies out (makes cutting easier!).
 Set aside.

-- In a microwave-safe bowl, combine the butter and 2 ounces of chopped chocolate.
+- Place butter and 2 ounces of chopped chocolate in a large microwave-safe bowl.
 Melt in 30 second increments, whisking after each, until completely smooth.
 Whisk in the sugar until completely combined, then whisk in the eggs and vanilla.
 The batter will be light brown and a little dull looking.

 - Add the cocoa powder, flour, salt, remaining 2 ounces of chopped chocolate and the chocolate chips.
 Fold it all together with a rubber spatula or wooden spoon.
 Batter will be very thick.
 Spread evenly into prepared pan.